MicrosoftDocs/azure-media-services/media-services/latest/stream_subclip_media_how_to.md

 2. In the **Name field**, change the streaming locator name to *5offbegend-loc* or something that tells you which filter was used for the streaming locator.
 3. From the **Filters** dropdown list, select the filter you just created.
 4. Select **Add**.
 The filter will be used when the streaming locator is requested by the player client.

+## Test the filter

+1. Copy or GET the streaming locator URL that is appropriate for your player.
+2. Use your player client or the Azure Media Player to test the streaming locator.
+The video should play only the content from 6 seconds to 115 seconds.

 <br/>
 <br/>
 <hr>